dflex-js/dflex/README.md

 the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Buying a license is mandatory if you develop commercial activities using DFlex inside your product or deploying it on a network without disclosing the source code of your own applications under the AGPL license.

 ## Contribution 🌎